The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Comparability of the EU-LFS across countries is considered as high and is achieved through various regulations ensuring harmonisation of concepts, definitions and methodologies.
 Regulation (EU) 2019/1700 and its Commission Implementing Regulation (EU) 2019/2240 further enhance the comparability between countries, with namely the input harmonisation of employment and unemployment.

-A high level of comparability across the EU-LFS participating countries is explicitly ensured by: (a) Use of the same definitions for all countries;
+A high level of comparability across the EU-LFS participating countries is explicitly ensured by:

 (b) Transmission to Eurostat of the same list of variables with the same coding;